skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 gathered, the Queen rarely has visitors.
 She lives a reclusive life inside the lightless Citadel, commanding her minions through unknown (probably magical) means.
 Now she has agreed to meet with them.
 All five of them.
-Eomer, Skeeve, Thordek, Enoch and Thu'fir stand together and discuss the coming meeting.
+Eomier, Skeeve, Thordek, Enoch and Thu'fir stand together and discuss the coming meeting.

 None of them knows what to expect.
 She rules this land ruthlessly, and